isomerpages/mlaw-corp/news/press-releases/_posts/2009-02-25-Implementation-of-the-New-Moneylenders-Act-and-Rules.md

 ---
-layout: post
-title: Implementation of the New Moneylenders Act and Rules
+title: 'Implementation of the New Moneylenders Act and Rules'
 permalink: /news/press-releases/implementation-of-the-new-moneylenders-act-and-rules
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 25 Feb 2009 Posted in [Press releases](/news/press-releases)